sutherlandnele/png-fleet-management-information-system/README.md

 # PNG Fleet Management Information System

-Welcome to the repository for the PNG Fleet Management Information System, a comprehensive tool built on the .NET Framework 4.6 using ASP.NET MVC architecture.
+Welcome to the repository for the PNG Fleet Management Information System, a comprehensive management information system built on the .NET Framework 4.6 using ASP.NET MVC architecture.
 This system is designed to manage various aspects of a vehicle fleet, enhancing operational efficiency and oversight.

 ## Features